Hruodland/sap_ase16_systemd/README.md

   1. SYBASE     Installation path software .
   1. ADMINUSER  Contains name of the database admin login (sa by default).
   1. SERVERPW   Contains the password for database server ADMINUSER.
+(Concider using openssl and encypted password files or a product like vault for storing secrets).

 Examples of changes: